The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 Stage 4: Vector Extraction

-I used optical flow algorithms to extract velocity vectors from the video.
-These vectors represent the direction and magnitude of air movement around the car model at each point.
+Optical flow extracted velocity vectors — direction and magnitude of air movement around the car at each point.

 Stage 5: Mathematical Modeling

-Note: Try to start from 10 seconds of video (10 sec x 30 fps = 300 frames) to perform processing depending on you computer’s memory.
+Tip: Start with about 10 seconds of video (10 sec × 30 fps = 300 frames) for processing, depending on your computer’s memory.

-- 🌪️ Vortex formation and flow physics in different parts of the car as expected
+- 🌪️ Vortex formation and the expected flow physics around different parts of the car

 - 💨 The rotating wheels created interesting effects